 Naama Barak

 The best things in life are free, right?
-Well, that certainly holds true when it comes to Jerusalem.
+Well, that may certainly hold true when it comes to free things to do in Jerusalem.
 One of the holiest and most magnificent cities in the world, it is also packed with amazing sights and experiences that can be had without spending one little bit.

-Scroll down below for our complete list, and enjoy your visit.
+Scroll down below for our complete list of things to do in Jerusalem for free, and enjoy your visit.

 1. The Old City